galdor/erl-jsv/doc/handbook.md

 Constraints:

 - `element`: the definition that must apply to all elements.
+- `unique_elements`: indicates that elements must be unique or have at least one duplicate value.
 - `min_length`: the minimal number of elements in the array.
 - `max_length`: the maximum number of elements in the array.